eduzeu/mapmates/README.md

 On a fresh install or after making some changes, first run `npm run build`.
 This will be read during execution.

 Once built, run `npm start` to start the sever.
 You'll be able to access the server from http://localhost:5173/.

+### Restaurant Adding

+For the add restaurants feature, it is required for you to be Hoboken, otherwise you'll get an error message not allowing you to add a restaurant.

+It is recommend you use these coordinates:
+- Latitude: 40.746910
+- Longitude: -74.025787

+These can be adjusted slightly to different places in Hoboken depending on the tests.

+Depending on your browser, it may be possible to override your location.
+On [Chromium browsers](https://devtoolstips.org/tips/en/simulate-geolocation/) this is possible.
+It is possible on [Firefox](https://security.stackexchange.com/a/147176), but more complicated, and seemingly not possible with Safari (or at least isn't built in to the browser).